nativerpc/nrpc-examples/README.md

 # Native RPC (documentation and tutorials)

-Native RPC solution deals with many aspects of typical software development:

-Native RPC is a Cross-platform and cross-language communication library that rethinks the way we build distributed systems and handle communication between local and remote processes.
+Native RPC is a cross-platform and cross-language communication library that rethinks the way we build distributed systems and handle communication between local and remote processes.
+Native RPC is a middleware that facilitates software-to-software or machine-to-machine communication.

 Media: